influxdata/telegraf/plugins/inputs/procstat/README.md

 * systemd_unit
 * cgroup

+Additionally the plugin will tag processes by their PID (pid_tag = true in the config) and their process name:

+* pid
+* process_name

 ### Windows
 On windows we only support exe and pattern.
 Both of these are implemented using WMI queries. exe is on the Name field and pattern is on the CommandLine field.